calebyhan/La_Resistance/README.md

 * You will gain 10 points for every Reichsmark saved.
 * You will gain 50 points for every day before the time span of [12, 10, 7, 5]
 * You will lose 25 points for every day after the time span of [12, 10, 7, 5]
-* You will lose 10 points for every mistake made.
+* You will lose 1 point for every 5 danger.

 Your score will be totaled and the higher the score is better.